seanpmaxwell/React-Ts-Best-Practices/README.md

 export default UsersList;
 ```

-The presenter does not know how users are fetched.
-Its formatting helper stays nearby because it is specific to this display.

-The helper also preserves the user’s chosen capitalization rather than automatically recasing their name.
+The presenter doesn't know how users are fetched.
+Its formatting helper stays nearby because it is specific to this display, and it preserves the user's capitalization rather than recasing.

 #### Example: moving the workflow into a custom hook

-A custom hook can replace the container file.
-The hook owns the loading workflow, and the component decides what to render for each state:
+The hook owns loading; the component decides what to render:

 ```ts
 // Users/_local/useUsers.ts